 Academic integrity is an essential component of professional behavior in Health Sciences programs.
 Since dishonesty harms the individual, fellow students, and the integrity of the program, policies on academic dishonesty must be strictly enforced.
 Any documented incident of academic dishonesty or academic misconduct will result in probation or dismissal from the program.
 If the dismissal is for academic dishonesty, the student will not be eligible for readmission into the program.
-The WC Health Sciences programs follow the college's general policies on academic integrity as set forth in the WC Catalog.
-In accordance with the provisions outlined in the WC Catalog, an occurrence of academic dishonesty or academic misconduct will be handed by Student Services and may result in additional consequences or disciplinary measures based on the policies of the program as outlined in this handbook.
-A copy of the catalog is available at each campus's administrative offices, or may be downloaded from the WC website at: https://mywc.wc.edu/ICS/Student_Services/.
+The WC Health Sciences programs follow the college's general policies on academic integrity as set forth in the WC Catalogue.
+In accordance with the provisions outlined in the WC Catalogue, an occurrence of academic dishonesty or academic misconduct will be handed by Student Services and may result in additional consequences or disciplinary measures based on the policies of the program as outlined in this handbook.
+A copy of the Academic Integrity Policy may be downloaded from the WC website at: https://student-handbook.wc.edu/academic-integrity.

-Academic work submitted by students shall be the result of their own thought, research or self-expression.
+Academic work submitted by students shall be the result of their own thought, research, or self-expression.
 For purposes of these regulations, academic work is defined as, but not limited to exams and quizzes, whether taken electronically or on paper; projects, either individual or group; papers; classroom presentations; and homework.
-When students borrow ideas, wording or organization from another source, they shall reference that information in an appropriate manner.
+When students borrow ideas, wording, or organization from another source, they shall reference that information in an appropriate manner.